 Barclays Bank has a long history, one that spans centuries.
 The online bank offers very competitive rates and low fees.
 What this bank offers is unique in the market.
 While the bank is well established, what they offer in the US is still evolving.

 In this article, we will be taking a closer look at everything that this bank has to offer to help you understand if it’s the right choice for you.

 What is Barclays Bank?

 In the US, their official name is Barclays Bank Delaware.
-It’s also important to note that operations are restricted to online-only, effectively making Barclays an online bank.
+It’s also important to note that operations are restricted to online-only, effectively making Barclays an online bank in the U.S.

 Barclays Bank Products

-In the US, Barclays only offers two accounts – an Online Savings account and Online CD accounts.
+In the US, Barclays only offers two accounts – an Online Savings account and Online CD account.

 Barclays Online Savings Account

-There is one savings account available called Online Savings account.
+There is one savings account available called Barclays Online Savings Account.
 It comes with many of the standard features that you would expect with any savings account.

 The account also includes tools to help you save money, including a Savings Assistant that can help you set targets and then plan how to reach them.